Can Large Language Models Automate Phishing Warning Explanations? A Controlled Experiment on Effectiveness and User Perception: Introduction

 The remainder of this paper is structured as follows.
 Section~\ref{sec:related_work} reviews related work on phishing defences, warning dialogue design, and explainable AI in cybersecurity.
 Section~\ref{sec:approach} presents the experimental design and the explanation generation process.
 This section also reports the formalisation of the four research questions this study aims to answer.
 Section~\ref{sec:methods} details the study procedure and methodology.
 Section~\ref{sec:results} reports the quantitative and qualitative results addressing our four research questions.
 Section~\ref{sec:threats_validity} discusses threats to validity.
 Section~\ref{sec:lessons_learned} synthesises the findings as a set of lessons learned.
-In conclusion, Section ~\ref{sec:conclusions} summarises the paper and emphasises potential areas for future research.
+Section ~\ref{sec:conclusions} concludes the paper by summarising the main results and discussing potential areas for future research.